arbitraryexecution/forta-bot-templates/templates/admin-events/README.md

 ## Agent Setup Walkthrough

 The following steps will take you from a completely blank template to a functional agent.
-The only file that needs to be modified for this agent to operate correctly is the configuration file `agent-config.json`.

 1. Open the `agent-config.json` file.